open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ```

 The sample `AttributesExtractor` implementation above sets two attributes: one extracted from the
 request, one from the response.
-In general, it is recommended to keep `AttributeKey` instances as
+It is recommended to keep `AttributeKey` instances as
 static final constants and reuse them.
 Creating a new key each time an attribute is set risks
 introducing unnecessary overhead.